 Episode 1: "The Return"

-The season opens three years after Season 2's cliffhanger.
-Gi-hun has been training, planning, and recruiting.
-His red hair is gone—replaced by determination and a dangerous edge we haven't seen before.
+The season opens three years after Season 2's cliffhanger, and the first shot of Gi-hun made me gasp.
+His red hair is gone.
+The desperation is gone.
+What's left is determination and a dangerous edge we haven't seen before.

 - The first hints of dissent among the pink soldiers

-The episode masterfully balances setup with tension, reminding us why we fell in love with this show while promising the stakes are higher than ever.
+This episode masterfully balances setup with tension.
+It reminded me why I fell in love with this show while promising the stakes are higher than ever.

 Episode 2: "Hide and Seek"